Quitch/Queller-AI/README.md

 Be aware that Queller will produce more units and fabbers than the vanilla AI, especially on multi-planet systems.
 I have optimised the AI as best as I can, but it is a bigger performance hog than vanilla.
 If you are encountering performance issues try setting Local Server to OFF.

+The difficulty levels are designed to reflect the dominant playstyle of each league.
+I'm always eager to garner feedback on any improvements that can be made here.

+The only feedback which isn't useful is AI vs. AI feedback.
+Believe me, I see a million of these games.
+I want feedback from AI vs human games.

 ## GOALS

 Some of these might prove impossible given the tooling available, only time will tell.